-- X Measures are in place to ensure physical distancing as students, parents or visitors arrive at entry to school.
-These include (check all that apply): - X Students exit busses or other vehicles single file through one door. - X School employees are deployed to meet incoming busses, cars and students arriving on foot or by bicycle to assure distancing is maintained and avert gatherings. - X Tape or other markings are used to help students maintain physical distancing as they line up to enter the school. - Multiple entrances and exits are used to avoid overcrowding at arrival and dismissals as long as all entrances and exits have adequate monitoring of arriving and exiting students and employees.
-Other - X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These may include (check all that apply): - X School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
+- X Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These may include (check all that apply): - X Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - X School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations.

+Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
 All riders are required to wear cloth face coverings.